Proceedings of the USSR Academy of Sciences: Doklady Chemistry

+Covered chemistry and chemical technology.
+Incorporated Doklady Chemical Technology.
+In 2024, the Doklady Chemistry stopped publishing translations from Doklady Akademii Nauk and now operates its own, independent policy for attracting authors.

 Doklady of the Academy of Sciences of the USSR.
 Earth Sciences Sections

 This journal, also called Proceedings of the Academy of Sciences of the USSR.
 Geological Sciences Sections and Proceedings of the Academy of Sciences of the USSR.
 Geochemistry Sections, was published bimonthly as ISSN 0012-494X.
 Its first issue, Jan/Feb 1959, through to the July/Aug 1959 issue, was published by Consultants Bureau.
 The Sept/Oct 1959 to Nov/Dec 1961 issues were published by Consultants Bureau Enterprises.
 Scripta Technica, Inc then published it from 1962 to 1966.
 Finally, the American Geological Institute published it from 1967 to 1972.

 Doklady.
 Earth Science Sections

 This was published by the American Geological Institute from 1973 to 1985.

 Transactions (Doklady) of the USSR Academy of Sciences.
 Earth Science Sections

 This journal, published bimonthly as ISSN 0891-5571, was published by Scripta Technica in cooperation with the American Geological Institute and American Geophysical Union from 1986 to 1993.